Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 Our group uses synthetic chemistry and biochemistry to develop small-molecule therapeutics and generate new insights into fundamental biology.
-We are interested in using tool molecules and interdisciplinary methodology to identify and validate new drug targets.
+We are interested in using tool molecules and interdisciplinary methodology to identify and validate new drug targets and mechanisms of action.

 Docking pose of 'RUSKI-201' small-molecule inhibitor